 Some children may have quite specific learning and assessment requirements and will have special educational needs.
 These needs are met in a variety of ways.
 Children may be supported within whole class teaching, small groups and if a child has a very specific need may occasionally need short periods of individual support.
 This will usually take place either in the classroom or in small group intervention areas.
 The aim of this support is that it is appropriate, regularly received and that it enables children to participate confidently and effectively in curriculum and assessment activities.
+Support is regularly reviewed to assess progress and ongoing need.

-Children might have special needs either throughout or at any time during their school career.
+At any point during a child's time at the school their needs be identified or change.
 This policy is designed to ensure that curriculum planning and assessment for children with special educational needs takes account of the type and extent of the difficulty experienced by the child.